What are our new scientific insights? What are we currently working on? Here we will post once in a while some news about our ongoing work.

-2021/07: Mirko Scheinert and Matthias Braun are heading off to Northeast Greenland - The start of our measurement campaign in 2021!
+2021/07: By plane and helicopter to Northeast Greenland - the starting signal for the measurement campaign in 2021!

 Meet our scientists

 In this blog series we interview scientists from our project to bring you closer to their work on Greenland.

 Thorben Döhne - PhD student at the Institute for Planetary Geodesy, Dresden / Satellite data

 Malena Andernach - PhD student at the Max-Planck-Institut für Meteorologie, Hamburg / Ice sheet modelling